Advertisements

 • Then, if signed, you will receive a Global Standing Instruction (GSI) as well as

-• Third-party guarantee issued by an upper federal or state civil public employee (not lower than level 10 and not with less than 5 years before retiring from service) and clergy of note and respectability or a known traditional ruler.
+• Third-party guarantee issued by an upper federal or state civil public employee (not lower than level 10 and not with less than five years before retiring from service) and clergy of note and respectability or a known traditional ruler.

 Level 2 Partnership or Company projects